-Climate change requires a global solution, and the EU is actively engaging within the International Maritime Organisation (IMO) to reduce GHG emissions and also have its own strategy - The European Green Deal - towards reducing greenhouse gas emissions from the shipping industry.
+Climate change requires a global solution, and the EU is actively engaging withi the International Maritime Organisation (IMO) to reduce GHG emissions and also have its strategy - The European Green Deal - towards reducing greenhouse gas emissions from the shipping industry.
 (3)

 There are multiple possibilities to reduce ship emissions.
 One, which is already utilized by a lot of large passenger ships, is to replace diesel by LNG in conventional engines.
-In order to further reduce GHG emissions, there is the possibility to use alternative fuels, such as ammonia, methanol, ethanol and synthetic diesel, instead.
-Batteries and hydrogen can offer local-zero-emissions in terms of CO2 and pollutants.
+To further reduce GHG emissions, there is the possibility to use alternative fuels, such as ammonia, methanol, ethanol and synthetic diesel, instead.
+Batteries and hydrogen can offer local zero emissions in terms of CO2 and pollutants.
 However, the technical feasibility of batteries or hydrogen for larger cruise ships is uncertain and critical.
-The NAUTILUS project intends to use LNG as a propulsion fuel, with further reduction of GHG and onboard emission by replacing conventional engines by SOFC-battery gensets.
+The NAUTILUS project intends to use LNG as a propulsion fuel, with a further reduction of GHG and onboard emission by replacing conventional engines with SOFC-battery Gensets.